oSoWoSo/disroot-howto/pages/02.tutorials/02.Cloud/04.Clients/01.Desktop/02.GNU-Linux/03.terminal-integration/docs.en.md

 This command can be automated using [cron](https://en.wikipedia.org/wiki/Cron)

 Now you have synchronized your calendars and your contacts.
-In your local machine contacts are stored in *"~/.contacts/"* with the *.vcf* format.
+In your local machine contacts are stored in `~/.contacts/` with the *.vcf* format.<br>
-Calendars are stored in *"~/.calendars/"* with the *.ics* format.
+Calendars are stored in `~/.calendars/` with the *.ics* format.

 # Khard

 ![](en/khard.png)

 Install khal for your GNU/Linux distribution.
 If there is no suitable package for your distribution, you’ll need to install [Khard manually](https://github.com/scheibler/khard/)

 ## Configuration
-Path of the configuration file: *"~/.config/khard/khard.conf"*
+Path of the configuration file: `~/.config/khard/khard.conf`.<br>
 Contents of the *khard.conf* file:

 ```